 To apply: Use 1 teaspoon as a cleanser or leave it on for 45 minutes or so as a mask.
 Great for all skin types especially congested, acne, dull, dry, mature, and inflamed skin.

 Can you make a face mask with honey?

 YES, you can!
-If you want to try your hand at a homemade honey mask, I recommend this anti-inflammatory powerhouse that currently being featured in this month’s Better Homes and Gardens print magazine or this one-ingredient, fool-proof DIY honey mask.
+If you want to try your hand at a homemade honey mask, I recommend this anti-inflammatory powerhouse that was featured in Better Homes and Gardens print magazine or this one-ingredient, fool-proof DIY honey mask.

 What’s your favorite honey face mask?